vabalcar/GraHas/docs/README.md

 ## Details
 More information about GraHas can be found in the [Wiki](https://github.com/vabalcar/GraHas/wiki).
 ## License
-GraHas is licensed under the [MIT license](https://github.com/vabalcar/GraHas/blob/master/docs/LICENSE.txt).
+GraHas (including the GraHas repo) is licensed under the [MIT license](https://github.com/vabalcar/GraHas/blob/master/docs/LICENSE.txt).